Management Accelerator | Module 3: Managing Strategy

 • Practice turning any conversation into a development opportunity by understanding “adaptive development,” a way of helping people develop skills quickly in uncertain times or shifting roles

-Learn more about our Management Accelerators here.
+Learn more about our Management Accelerator here.

 Questions?
 Reach out to us anytime.

-Registration Note
+Registration note

 Due to a system update, you may encounter a pop-up blocker while registering for upcoming programs.
 To be sure your registration processes correctly, please be sure your browser allows pop-ups for the GCN Portal.
 Click here for instructions.